zigtur/HeyMint-audit/HeyMintERC721AChild.md

 ### Step 2 - Calling delegate call

-Then, the `initialize` function from the `HeyMintERC721ABase` contract, using DelegateCall.
+Then, the `initialize` function from the `HeyMintERC721ABase` contract is called, using DelegateCall.

 #### DelegateCall explanation
 The delegateCall does use a foreign contract function code, with the current contract storage. **THAT IS IMPORTANT TO UNDERSTAND THE ISSUE**

-As the following link explains, storage layout must be the same between the two contracts: https://solidity-by-example.org/delegatecall/
+As the following link explains, storage layout :warning: **must be the same** :warning: between the two contracts: https://solidity-by-example.org/delegatecall/

-So, the `initialize` function from the `HeyMintERC721ABase` contract is called, with the storage defined in Step 1 - Test preparation.
+So, the `initialize` function from the `HeyMintERC721ABase` contract is called, with the storage defined in Step 1 - Test preparation (not empty).

 ### Step3 - __Ownable_init